learn-co-curriculum/phase-0-intro-to-js-2-array-methods/README.md

 We discussed the fact that it's important to pay attention to whether the method is _destructive_ (i.e., it _mutates_ the array) or _nondestructive_.
 Another factor to pay attention to is what the _return value_ of each of these methods is.
-Be sure to follow along and experiment with each method in [repl.it][] until you understand how it works, what it does to the original array, and what it returns.
+Be sure to follow along and experiment with each method in [replit][] until you understand how it works, what it does to the original array, and what it returns.